NikhilNanda24/NikhilNanda24/README.md

 ### Introducing Myself 👋

-Hello, I'm Katie.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Hello, I'm Nikhil.
+Data Analyst with expertise in data analysis and reporting.

 Querying data using SQL.
 Generate reports and perform ad-hoc data analysis using SQL.